Frequently Asked Questions

 Can I really move out at any time?

 Claims are not guaranteed to be approved.
-However, for approval, you must at minimum meet the following conditions; be in good standing with your property, complete payment of your total cost of coverage and, if applicable, any deductible amounts and any repayable concessions.
+All claims must comply with ReLease terms and conditions and, if applicable, we may request documentation showing us that your plans changed after your coverage period started.
+Additional approval requirements must be met; you must be in good standing with your property, complete payment of your ReLease cost of coverage in full and, if applicable, any deductible amounts.

 To be considered in 'good standing' with your property you must be current on rent and not in violation of your lease agreement.
 Upon claim submission, ReLease will confirm this with your property.